preetsinghsebh/Library-System-Management-MySql-Project/README.md

 -- TASK 11.
 Create a Table of Books with Rental Price Above a Certain Threshold 10USD:

+ANS.
 CREATE TABLE expensive_books AS
 SELECT * FROM books
 WHERE rental_price > 10.00;

 -- TASK 12: Retrieve the List of Books Not Yet Returned

+ANS.
 SELECT * FROM issued_status as ist
 LEFT JOIN
 return_status as rs
 ON rs.issued_id = ist.issued_id